Healthy Homes Assessment Waiohiki

 Home Assessments Waiohiki for Rental Properties

-There are a myriad of concerns to be able to examine when conducting an house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-Some examples include:
+There are a myriad of things to check during the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+A few examples are:

-The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of a tenancy solutions ruling can be significant for property owners and landlords.
-For expert assistance, get in touch today and book your rental property home evaluation.
+The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
+For expert advice, call today to schedule your rental property home assessment.

 home assessments for rental properties